 According to the U.S. Environmental Protection Agency, there are about 450,000 Brownfield sites across the states.
 The remediation efforts for these contaminated sites can be lengthy and complicated, but rewarding when they are done right.
 The redeveloped properties often serve as a catalyst for forming new communities and fostering economic development.

 Brownfield site redevelopment can be complicated, made difficult by residual impacts left behind.
 Despite the property is not currently being used, there may be a gas tank still buried in the ground or chemicals that were used in dry cleaning contaminating the soil of the surrounding areas.

 Also, many companies quickly shy away from a Brownfield site because of the price tag that comes along with the redevelopment project.
-Yet, when you become a Brownfield site developer, you have many perks like Release of Liability, financial incentives and even reimbursements for partial clean-up initiatives.
+Yet, Brownfield site developers have many perks like Release of Liability, financial incentives and even reimbursements for partial clean-up initiatives.

-The remediation process can be complex, and you need to make sure to follow the state guidelines.
-If you’re a retailer, I’d recommend working with a company with specialized expertise to handle remediation because it can help you avoid stress and hassle.
-DLC has handled soil remediation, groundwater remediation and removal process for volatile organic compounds (VOC’s), Polychlorinated Biphenyl (PCBs), above-ground storage tanks (ASTs), underground storage tanks (USTs), asbestos-containing materials (ACM), mold, lead paint, oil water separators, and more.
+The remediation process can be complex, and it needs to follow the state guidelines.
+Retailers need to work with a company with specialized expertise in handling remediation because it can help reduce stress and hassle.
+DLC has handled soil remediation, groundwater remediation and removal process for volatile organic compounds (VOC’s), Polychlorinated Biphenyl (PCBs), above-ground storage tanks (ASTs), underground storage tanks (USTs), asbestos-containing materials (ACM), mold, lead paint, oil-water separators, and more.

 Probably no one would have imagined how such a contaminated site could have turned into a busy power center like what it is there today.
 There’s now a Walmart, Home Depot, Ross and Petsmart, bustling with shoppers.
-You really need to work with an entrepreneurial spirit to see how you can seize the opportunity to create values while others see a mere piece of desolate land.
+Working with an entrepreneurial spirit is crucial for seizing the opportunity to create values while others see a mere piece of desolate land.